Does Perimenopause Cause Anxiety?

 This is not an exhaustive list, but some of the most common symptoms.
 Symptoms may fluctuate throughout the menstrual cycle or appear unexpectedly.

-Panic Attacks vs. Hormonal Anxiety in Perimenopause
+Perimenopause Panic Attacks vs. Hormonal Anxiety: What's the Difference?

 Hormonal anxiety: